staldy/weather_station/README.md

 Hello guys,

-This is the technical component of my weather station, which I’m sharing on Printables.
+This is the technical part of my weather station, which I’m sharing on Printables: >>waithing for link.

 To get started with this project, you should be familiar with the Arduino Cloud.
 Please follow the official guide (https://docs.arduino.cc/arduino-cloud/guides/overview/) to: